Shall-We-Dance/GRIP-seq/README.md

 The options include:
   --help  Print this help menu.
-  --dir The root dir of our analysis
+  --dir The root dir <DIR> of our analysis
 ```

 ### Steps